ProvableHQ/leo/documentation/guides/testing.md

 ```leo file=../code_snippets/testing/example_program/tests/test_example_program.leo#test_with_private_key
 ```

-This is the standard way to exercise access-controlled entry points: pair a privileged-account test that runs to success with a `@should_fail` counterpart that runs under the default (or any other non-privileged) account.
-The privileged test uses `@test(private_key = "...")` to override the caller; the failing counterpart uses bare `@test` so the default test account is the caller:
+To test an access-controlled entry point, pair a privileged test with a `@should_fail` test.
+Run the second test with the default or another nonprivileged account.
+The privileged test uses `@test(private_key = "...")` to override the caller.
+The failing test uses `@test`, so it uses the default test account:

 ```leo file=../code_snippets/testing/example_program/tests/test_example_program.leo#test_admin_pair
 ```

-`private_key` is the only recognized argument to `@test`; passing any other key (e.g. `@test(seed = ...)`) is a compile error.
+`private_key` is the only recognized argument to `@test`.
+Passing any other key (for example `@test(seed = ...)`) is a compile error.
 The value must be a string literal containing a valid Leo private key.

 ### Testing Leo Types